b-robotized-forks/cororos2/README.md

 ## Starting the robots and the simulation

-The consolidated launch files use a shared `robot_model` argument:
+The launch files use a shared `robot_model` argument:

 - `allie`
 - `cornelius`